Y(4626) as a molecular state from interaction ${D}^*_s\bar{D}_{s1}(2536)-{D}_s\bar{D}_{s1}(2536)$: The states from the interaction

-The $2^-$ and $1^-$ states can also be formed in S-wave from the ${D}^*_s\bar{D}_{s1}$ system.
-It is found that the bound states can be found at cutoff $\Lambda$=2.9 GeV with $2^-$ for both charge parities.
-Compared with the case with spin parity $1^-$, the binding energy increase very rapidly to larger than 50 MeV, which is beyond the scope of a molecular state.
-For the $0^-$ state, the bound states is still found for both positive and negative charge parities.
+Now, we loose the condition, and find the bound states in a larger range of $0.5<\Lambda<5$ GeV for reference.
+Here, we still only consider the states with binding energy smaller than 50 MeV.
+With such condition, more states can be found, and in Table~\ref{Tab: bound state2} we list the results in a range of cutoff from 2.3 to 3.1 GeV because no bound states with binding energy smaller than 50 MeV can be found at cutoffs below 2.3 GeV and larger than 3.1 GeV.
+It is found that the $2^{-}$ and $0^{-}$ states can be also formed in S-wave from the ${D}^*_s\bar{D}_{s1}$ system.
+The bound states with $2^-$ appear at cutoff $\Lambda=2.9$ and 2.8 GeV for negative and positive charge parities, respectively.
+Compared with the case with spin parity $1^{--}$, the binding energies increase very rapidly to larger than 50 MeV, which is beyond the scope of a molecular state.
+For the $0^{-}$ state, the bound states are found for both positive and negative charge parities at smaller cutoffs.
 Because the quantum number $0^-$ is forbidden for the ${D}_s\bar{D}_{s1}$ system, no width is produced for these states in our two-channel calculation.
-Below the lower threshold, $1^-$ states are also produced with both charge parities.
+Below the ${D}_s\bar{D}_{s1}$ threshold, $1^-$ states are also produced with both charge parities.
+We would like to remind that existence of these six states needs much smaller cutoffs compared with two ${D}^*_s\bar{D}_{s1}(1^-)$ states.